Andrews-Lab/Fiber_photometry_analysis/README.md

   <img src="https://user-images.githubusercontent.com/101311642/204413263-5d4cb7f5-b4be-4d7d-a80b-29ca202ff596.png" width="400">
 </p><br/>

-TDT, David Root and the Morales lab have created an [analysis code](https://www.tdt.com/docs/sdk/offline-data-analysis/offline-data-python/FibPhoEpocAveraging/#housekeeping) for the raw data from this fiber photometry system.
+TDT, David Root and the Morales lab have created an [analysis code](https://www.tdt.com/docs/sdk/offline-data-analysis/offline-data-python/FibPhoEpocAveraging/#housekeeping) for the raw data from this fiber photometry system. <br>
+I will refer to this as the Root code.
 * This subtracts the isosbestic (ISOS) signal from the calcium imaging (GCaMP) signal and converts this signal to dFF and baseline Z-Score values.
 * It then defines an epoch or a time window around each event (in the example below, 10 secs before and 10 secs after).
 The mean of these Z-score signals are then averaged across all epochs.